vasanthgx/traffic_prediction/README.md

 - Scaling : we do the scaling of the data using the StandardScaler() function from sklearn

-- Experimenting with different models
+- Experimenting with different models , so that we can select the best model for our submision

 ![alt text](https://github.com/vasanthgx/traffic_prediction/blob/main/images/experimenting_models.png)